mike42/escpos-php/README.md

 - `int $height`: Height in dots.
 If not specified, 8 will be used.

+### setBarcodeWidth($width)
+Set barcode bar width.

+Parameters:

+- `int $width`: Bar width in dots.
+If not specified, 3 will be used.
+Values above 6 appear to have no effect.

 ### setColor($color)
 Select print color - on printers that support multiple colors.